 Like LG, Samsung also has gas and electric companion dryers.
 Samsung DV45K6500EV is 27", 7.5 cu. ft. vented electric dryer.
 It has 14 dry cycles, including steam cycle that freshens, dries without wrinkling, and even steam sanitizes fabrics.
 Samsung DV45K6500GV is the Gas dryer that shares same features and also includes the energy efficient Eco-Dry option.

-4.5 cu. ft. capacity LG WM5000HVA washer has 14 wash cycles and 12 options.
-Coming with a variety of fabric care features, including steam cycle, cold wash, allergen cycle, and TurboWash, this washer demonstrates outstanding performance.
+5.2 cu. ft. mega capacity LG WM8100HVA washer has 14 wash cycles and 13 options.
+Coming with a variety of fabric care features, including steam cycle, cold wash, allergen cycle, and TurboWash (High Pressure Nozzles Save 30 minutes per load), this washer demonstrates outstanding performance.
 It also includes smart features and Wi-Fi connectivity.
 LG also put an anti-vibration system and a long-life NeveRust stainless steel drum to complete this high-value machine.

-WM5000HVA has stylish gas and electric dryers.
-LG DLGX5001V is the gas dryer, and LG DLEX5000V is the electric dryer pair.
+WM8100HVA has stylish gas and electric dryers.
+LG DLGX8101V is the gas dryer, and LG DLEX8100V is the electric dryer pair.
 Both share the same features and have smart options like matching washer and TurboSteam, which ensures soft, wrinkle-free results.
 These machines also have a sensor dry option, which prevents over-drying, are Energy Star qualified, and have LoDecibel quiet operation.

 Samsung did a great job with WF7500AV.
 This machine has 27” width and 5 cu. ft. capacity.
 It has 14 wash cycles, and 13 wash options, including the unique PowerFoam option, which optimizes your detergent and maximizes cleaning.
 Vibration reduction, smart options, and the AddWash door eliminate any laundry day headaches.
 Samsung’s most powerful feature, SuperSpeed wash, completes a full load of laundry in around 36 minutes.
 The Samsung WF7500 is a spectacular, and overall reliable appliance.